4.4 Collections detailed

 super do: [:assoc | aBlock value: assoc value]

-Two important groups of collections must be distinguished: collection with a fixed size and collection with a variable size.
+Two important groups of collections must be distinguished: collections with a fixed size and collections with a variable size.

 Collection of fixed size.
 Such collections are gathered in the category Collections-Arrayed.
 The most notable one is Array, its size – the number of elements it can hold – is set when creating the instance.
 Once instantiated, you can neither add nor delete elements to an array.